JustinBeuck/ruby-course/README.md

 - As an employee, I want to sign into Double Dog PoS
 - As an employee, I want to create orders
   - Each order will have at least one item

+1. Share database specs across in-memory and sql
+2. Install and use active_record_tasks
+3. Create migrations for entities
+4. Make the tests pass